th7mo/th7mo.com/git.md

 ```

 ## Configuration
-All the configuration for Git is stored in [gitconfig](gitconfig.md) files.
+All the configuration for Git is stored in [[gitconfig]] files.

 ## Usage
-A [git-commit](git-commit.md) creates a snapshot of the current state of a Git repository.
+A [[git-commit]] creates a snapshot of the current state of a Git repository.
-Git uses [git-branch](git-branch.md)es for collaborate work and diverging from the default environment.
+Git uses [[git-branch]]es for collaborate work and diverging from the default environment.

 ## Pull request / Merge request
-The [git-rebase](git-rebase.md) option is also a good option for pull requests.
+The [[git-rebase]] option is also a good option for pull requests.

 > [!TIP]
-> Do not squash [git-commit](git-commit.md)s or merge a pull request using the `squash` option, unless the [git-commit](git-commit.md) messages are not providing any information.
+> Do not squash commits or merge a pull request using the `squash` option, unless the commit messages are not providing any usefull information.
 > It is always better to leave as much history as possible for later debugging of code.

 ## Worktrees
-[git-worktree](git-worktree.md)s can be used to switch between [git-branch](git-branch.md)es without committing or stashing changes.
+[[Git-worktree]]s can be used to switch between branches without committing or stashing changes.

 ## Multiple Git identities
-See [multiple-git-identities](multiple-git-identities.md) for how to configure multiple Git identities.
+See [[multiple-git-identities]] for how to configure multiple Git identities.

 ## See also
 * A [Reddit thread](https://www.reddit.com/r/git/comments/wwapum/comment/ilkdpzv/) about worktrees.